eskapandr/DataLearn/README.md

 ## Course by DataLearn
 ## Homework by Andrey Pavlov

-Hi, I'm Andrew, an experienced educational project manager, currently working in IT-education, but have a strong intention to switch to data analytics.
+Hi, I'm Andrey, an experienced educational project manager, currently working in IT-education, but have a strong intention to switch to data analytics.

 I've been studying data analytics in different ways (online courses, blended programs, self-study), and Data Learn courses seem to me one of the best free sources to enter the magical world of data-related professions :)